There are a lot of reasons writers quit writing, but this is perhaps the deadliest.

 Keep learning.
 Keep growing.
 Drive your own plot.

 I had a family member to give me the kick in the ass I needed to write the Incorporated series, which led me to the original publisher for Viral Spark.
 Don’t count on having that.
 If you need to be kicked in the pants, I’m here, and I have a heavy pair of boots.
 Shoot me an email.
-But it’s far better for you to realize that, heh, you got kicked in the teeth.
+But it’s far better for you to realize that getting kicked in the teeth is part of the game.
 So what?
 Move on.
 You have other stories to tell, and if you don’t, the world will never see them, and they’ll die. … or quit.
 But understand now that quitting will be your own choice.
 You can’t unread this article, and now you know that this is something that ALL of us go through at some point.
 Slaying these little dragons is part of the job.